knowledgetechnologyuhh/gasp/README.md

 cd $GASP_CWD
 ```

-To run the GASP inference, select a configuration class or json file and execute the inference script:
+To run the GASP inference, make sure you have downloaded the preprocessed datasets or have processed the SCD images locally.
+Select a configuration class or json file and execute the inference script:

 ```
 gasp_infer --infer_config InferVisualizeGASPSeqDAMALSTMGMU1x1Conv_10Norm --gpu 0